BradleyA/git-TEST-commit-automation/hooks/docs/STEPS-TO-CHECK-DEPTH.md

 <img id="Steps git-TEST-commit-automation-3-1.gif" src="../images/git-TEST-commit-automation-3-1.gif" >

-Two Static Analysis (SA) test cases were found on sample.sh.
+Two Static Analysis (SA) test cases were found for sample.sh.

 **That is it!**